Why do programmers prefer dark mode?

 Note: this technique can be especially useful when writing a recursive function.

 When it comes to programming and computer science, you can easily get caught up in only writing and using code.
-Since there is more theory in ESC190 than in ESC180, you will need to review lecture notes and do the labs.
+Since there is more theory in ESC190 than in ESC180, you’ll need to review lecture notes and do the labs.

 Beyond First Year